Nocturnes, Op. 62 (Chopin): Nocturne in E major, Op. 62, No. 2

 The Nocturne in E major is another reflective and contrapuntally engaging piece.
 The nocturne's thematic structure (A–B–C–A–B) consists of a slow primary theme in E major, followed by a more quickly moving secondary melodic theme with climbing bass runs.
 This leads to the agitated and contrapuntal third section in C♯ minor, which has melodic interplay between the left and the right hand top three fingers, with the right thumb and first fingers largely playing accompaniment.
 A dissonant arpeggio ushers in the reprise of the first theme.
 This then gives way to the rolling bass a second time, which leads into the coda.
 In their reprisal, these two melodic themes are accompanied by slightly differing harmonies with modified embellishment in the right hand.
 The nocturne ends with a coda reaffirming the tonic key, which is a technique seen in several other nocturnes including Op.
 62 No. 1 and Op.
 9 No. 2.
 This was the very last nocturne that Chopin composed in his lifetime, although three more were published posthumously.

 Reception

 Upon publication, these nocturnes were not held in high regard.
 Many critics dismissed the pieces, often claiming that they were the products of a disease-weakened composer.
 By the twentieth century, the consensus had become much more positive.
 The pieces are widely performed today and are considered among Chopin's most refined works.
 Critics maintain that the pieces display Chopin's late compositional style, which is characterized by masterful use of counterpoint and new explorations in harmony and musical structure.
-In reference to the these works, Blair Johnston states "Two such intimately expressive works as these (one is almost willing to assert that such musical privacy has no place in a public concert hall) have rarely found their way onto paper."
+In reference to these works, Blair Johnston states "Two such intimately expressive works as these (one is almost willing to assert that such musical privacy has no place in a public concert hall) have rarely found their way onto paper."